cholnhial/cphonebook/README.md

 ## Class interface
-The class must be abstract as it can be. the user is to be presented with a easy to use interface.
+The class must be abstract as it can be.
+The user is to be presented with a easy to use interface.

-# API
+### Phonebook storage
+The storage of the files shall be in sqlite file.

+# phonebook per column data
+ * First name
+ * Last name
+ * Address
+ * Telephone/Mobile
+ * Email Address